844-914-1942

 Beyond the aircraft and flight path, any special requests or amenities will adjust the price.
 If you’d like to add gourmet catering, premium drinks, or specific entertainment for your flight, these customizations will be factored into your final quote.
 This guide to helicopter charter costs explains how these elements contribute to the overall expense, giving you a clearer picture of what you're paying for.

-See Average Costs for Common Trips
+Example Costs for Common Helicopter Trips

 To make these numbers more concrete, let's look at a popular route.
 The flight between Manhattan and the Hamptons is a perfect example of how pricing can work.
 While standard charter rates apply, some providers offer special packages for frequent routes like this one.
 Depending on the specific package, you could see significant savings compared to a one-off booking.